RichCini/MacRedux/README.md

 adjust the footprints after measuring an actual board.
 There will likely be permanent encroachments given how dense the board is in certain areas.

-I would also note that certain components (like the push buttons, keyboard connector, and audio jack) are being replaced with what I think are equivalents, so further adjustments will be needed for those so that they are positioned properly on the planar.
+* Certain components (like the push buttons, keyboard connector, and audio jack) are being replaced with what I think are equivalents, so further adjustments will be needed for those so that they are positioned properly on the planar.

 * As of now, the PALs have not been fully decoded.
 The archive includes a text file with some notes I've collected on the topic from various places on the Net.